FireInsidE-fie/EPROM/learncpp.com.md

 Do not use `using` directives, since they're here only for including namespaces' entire symbols, it negates the entire point of namespaces.
 Just don't use them.
 ### 2.10
 It's the pre-processor's job to clean the code for the compilation stage (removing the comments, processing include directives, etc...)
+A **translation unit** is a source file after it has been pre-processed.
 ### 2.11
 Source files that have a paired header should include said header. c++ standard headers are usually in the `<xxx>` format like `<iostream>`, and c standard headers are usually `<xxx.h>` like `<stdio.h>`.